b-shields/b-shields.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Applied Mathematics, with highest honors, University of North Carolina Asheville, 2014
+* B.A. in Applied Mathematics, with highest honors, University of North Carolina Asheville
-* B.S. in Chemistry, with highest honors, University of North Carolina Asheville, 2014
+* B.S. in Chemistry, with highest honors, University of North Carolina Asheville
-* M.A. in Chemistry, with distinction, Princeton University, 2016
+* M.A. in Chemistry, with distinction, Princeton University
-* Ph.D. in Chemistry, Princeton University, 2019
+* Ph.D. in Chemistry, Princeton University

 Publications
 ======